 Connectors are people who will help you increase your audience.
 Your audiences will fund your film and then come back and buy the download.
 You can find your audience online in groups and organizations.

 Take the key words that describe your audience and search those on Facebook and Google.
 Then, contact the top 20 largest groups and organizations.
-You want to create “strategic partners.”
-By contacting organizations and groups ho are interested in the subject matter of your film.
+You want to create “strategic partners ” by contacting organizations and groups that are interested in the subject matter of your film.
 Connecting to them is most important.

 Kickstarter campaigns do increase your data base.
 We work with a crowdfunding expert on Kickstarter campaigns who really understands how Kickstarter works and does quite well raising funds for our filmmakers.
 As a result, he helped raised $120,000 for a film on sound, $64,000 on a film about a music composer, and over $100,000 for another film.
 I highly recommend him.
 If you are interested, email me and I can introduce you to him.